Email Marketing KPIs

 4. Focus on actionable metrics that can be influenced through specific strategies or tactics.

-5. Prioritize key metrics that directly impact your goals.
+5. Prioritize critical metrics that directly impact your goals.

 6. Regularly analyze and adjust based on data and insights gained from metrics.